darrennix/crossbrowsertesting-gem/README.md

 ## Example of Use

-If you are not using Rails, you'll need to require hte gem:
+If you are not using Rails, you'll need to require the gem:

 ``` ruby
 require 'CBT'